mbalous/blog/diy_cpp_chan.md

 ```

 ### Performance
 The implementation above is fast enough for many needs but I was still curious how it stacked up against Go, so I wrote a basic benchmark loop to get an idea.
-The short story is that this particular C++ implementation is about twice as fast as the built-in channels in Go 1.8.
+The short story is that this particular C++ implementation is more than twice as fast as the built-in channels in Go 1.8 for the benchmark below.

 ```
 #include <vector>